Harper returns for Phils, 160 days after Tommy John surgery

-Harper was activated off the injured list and was in the lineup, batting third at designated hitter when the Phillies took on the Los Angeles Dodgers in the middle game of a three-game series.

-Harper struck out in his first at-bat.
-He fouled off the first pitch from Julio Urías before the Dodgers left-hander retired him swinging on a 2-2 slurve.
+Harper’s other big adjustment is dealing with the pitch clock for the first time.
+He said that might be a bigger challenge than pitch selection.

+“Your whole career you’ve slowed the game down.
+I took a long time from the on-deck circle to the batter’s box and also in between pitches,” he said.
+“I need to figure out when to use my time out and what else I want to do.
+The game is going to be a quicker pace for the foreseeable future.”

-The return for the two-time NL MVP came 160 days after Harper had Tommy John surgery on his right elbow.
-It occurred at the ballpark where he made his major league debut in 2012.
+The return for the two-time NL MVP also occurred at the ballpark where he made his major league debut in 2012.

 “Medically it is surprising, but by Harper genetic standards probably not,” Harper’s agent, Scott Boras, said while the Phillies were taking batting practice.
 “I remember last Thanksgiving we were talking about when he could come back and he mentioned May and I told him not to tell anyone that.”

-When Harper had surgery on Nov.
-23, the Phillies said he was expected to return around the All-Star break in mid-July.
-He was cleared to play after an appointment with Dr. Neal ElAttrache on Monday morning.

-“I tried to go through the whole process and understand where my body and mind was.
-I tried to do everything I could to get to this point.
-It’s been a grind,” Harper said before Monday’s game.

-Harper — who entered with a .292 batting average and six homers in 26 games at Dodger Stadium — said he will continue to wear a brace on his right elbow while hitting.
-He wore it most of last season after originally suffering the injury last April and batted .286 with 18 homers and 65 RBIs.
+Harper will continue to wear a brace on his right elbow while hitting.
+He wore it most of last season after originally sustaining the injury last April and hit .286 with 18 homers and 65 RBIs.

-The 30-year-old Harper first suffered a small ulnar collateral ligament tear in his elbow in April.
-He had a platelet-rich plasma injection in May and shifted to the DH role.

-When it comes to the possibility of another injury or if he is coming back too soon, Harper said he is healed the way he needs to be to play.

 Thomson moved Schwarber from fifth back to leadoff, where he batted most of last season.
 Turner is hitting second followed by Harper, Castellanos and Bryson Stott.